ublue-os/yafti/README.md

-# Yet another first time installer
+# Yet Another First Time Installer

+This application is responsible for installing Flatpaks on first boot after a user finishes installation.
+It is intended as a replacement for custom zenity dialogs.

 ## Project goals

-* Config (YAML/JSON) file driven
+* Config file driven via JSON/YAML
-* Support for pre-install and post-install arbitrary commands
+* Support for arbritrary pre and post-install commands
 * Configuration driven screens
 * Screen independent state management with ability to set defaults
-* Extensible with drop-in python classes / plugins to extend functionality
+* Extensible with drop-in Python classes / plugins to extend functionality

 ## Core features

-These are goals for each feature of the first time installer
+These are goals for each feature of the first time installer:

-### Title screen
+### Title Screen

-Title screen will be comprised of three primary elements.
+The Title screen will be comprised of three primary elements.
 An image/icon, a header/primary text, and a paragraph description text.

 ```